Professional man with a leather messenger bag climbs an outdoor staircase.

 • Adding a new credit account, like a new credit card

-Note: A credit bureau won’t typically include your credit score in your credit report.
+Note: A credit reporting company won’t typically include your credit score in your credit report.

 Where to get your free credit report

-Federal law allows consumers to receive one free credit report every 12 months from each of the three major credit reporting agencies.
+Historically, federal law allowed consumers to receive one free credit report every 12 months from each of the three major credit reporting agencies.
 And, beyond this law, the Federal Trade Commission (FTC) reports that the three credit bureaus have permanently extended the program to include one free report per week.

 You can request your free credit report at AnnualCreditReport.com (the only website authorized by the federal government).
 Additionally, according to the Consumer Financial Protection Bureau, you can ask for a free credit report within 60 days of being denied credit.